+When you click on the Connect button a pop-up will open as shown below.
+The credentials for these will be present in your Twillio portal.
 Log in to Twilio using your organization's credentials.
 The exact login mechanism may depend on your Twilio plan, and the sign-in mechanism used.
 You may have corporate SSO such as Azure AD, GSuite, or Okta along with multi-factor authentication.
-Once you have successfully logged-in you can find the API Key and API Secret as mentioned below in Step 3.
+Once you have successfully logged in you can find the Account Key SID and Secret as mentioned below in Step 3.

 Open your web browser and go to the Twilio website (https://www.twilio.com/).